ajanujaj/Object-detection-with-YOLOv8n/README.md

 <h4>Install Dependencies:</h4>
-pip install torch torch scikit-learn
+pip install ultralytics

-<h4>Download the Dataset:</h4>
-  Download the fashion dataset from the provided URL and place it in the project directory.

 <h4>Training and evaluation the Model:</h4>
-  Run the ImageClassification_FashionDataset.ipynb
+  Run the obj_detection.ipynb

 <h4>Contributing</h4>
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or a pull request.